-Immerse yourself in this opportunity to experience a three-day jewelry making retreat, to learn from Sarah Thompson in the unique and creative town of Asheville, North Carolina, and to refresh your creative spirit.
+Immerse yourself in this opportunity to experience a three-day jewelry-making retreat and study under Sarah Thompson in the beautiful mountain town of Tahoe City, California.
+Prepare to refresh your creative spirit.

-You will spend quality time in the studio classroom with Sarah in this class designed to teach a multitude of techniques including hammering, filing, layering and shaping silver and wire.
-You’ll share delicious lunches daily with Sarah and fellow classmates, then relax and unwind at the Welcome Social and Instructor Showcase.
-The retreat will wrap up with a Group Photo Session after class to celebrate your accomplishments and provide lasting memories of our time together in Asheville.
+You will spend quality time in a comfortable studio classroom focusing on enhancing your wire weaving skills.
+You’ll savor delicious meals with Sarah and fellow classmates, then relax and unwind at the Welcome Social and Instructor Showcase.
+The retreat will wrap up with a Group Photo Session after class to celebrate your accomplishment and provide lasting memories of our time together in Tahoe City.

-You will learn the following techniques from Sarah in this three-day class:
+You will learn and practice the following techniques and skills from Sarah in this three-day class: